mailup/rest-samples-java/README.md

 Notes
 ------------------------
-If you're interested to claim your API keys, please read more at the page [MailUp REST API Keys and endpoints] [4]
+To learn more about API keys and how to get them, please refer to [MailUp REST API Keys and endpoints] [4]

   [4]: http://help.mailup.com/display/mailupapi/All+API+Keys+and+Endpoints+in+one+page        "MailUp REST API Keys and endpoints"